Mount St. Helens National Volcanic Monument

-Mountain climbing to the summit of the volcano has been allowed since 1986.
+By 1983, Windy Ridge was opened to visitors.
+Since 1986, mountain climbing has been permitted to the summit from the south side.

 Mount St. Helens Visitor Center at Silver Lake

 The Mount St. Helens Visitor Center at Silver Lake, about 30 mi west of Mount St. Helens and five miles (8 km) east of Interstate 5 (outside the monument), opened in 1987 by then-Vice President George H.W.
-Bush and has been operated by Washington State Parks since October 2007.
+Bush.
+The center was formerly operated by the U.S. Forest Service and has been operated by Washington State Parks since October 2007.

 Exhibits include the area's culture and history, and the natural history and geology of the volcano and the eruption, including the recovery of the area's vegetation and animal life.
 The Center includes a theater, a gift shop and outdoor trails.
-By the end of 1989, the center had hosted more than 1.5 million visitors.
-A small admission fee is charged.
+By the end of 1989, the center had hosted more than 1.5 million visitors and in 2007, approximately 300,000 guests were recorded.

-The center was formerly operated by the U.S. Forest Service.
+The 16,000 sqft space underwent its first upgrade in 2024, which included artworks and exhibits expanding on the history and connection of the Cowlitz Indian Tribe to the mountain and surrounding lands.
+Additional features included numerous science displays regarding earthquakes and volcanoes along with historical artifacts related to the 1980 eruption.
+The renovation was completed and the center reopened in May 2025.

 Johnston Ridge Observatory

 The Johnston Ridge Observatory is 52 mi east of Castle Rock, Washington, at the end of Washington State Route 504, four miles from the mountain.
 Open daily mid-May through October, exhibits focus on the geologic history of the volcano, eyewitness accounts of the explosion, and the science of monitoring volcanic activity.
 Two movies and ranger-led programs are available every hour.
 A half-mile paved trail provides views of the lava dome, crater, pumice plain, and landslide deposit, with access to hiking trails in the restricted area.

-The observatory is located near the site of volcanologist David A. Johnston's camp on the morning of May 18, 1980, and was opened in 1997 by President Bill Clinton.
+The observatory is located near the site of volcanologist David A. Johnston's camp on the morning of May 18, 1980, and was opened in 1997.

+On May 14, 2023, access to the observatory was barred due to the 2023 South Coldwater Slide, a landslide that destroyed a bridge on Washington State Route 504.
+A team composed of U.S. Forest Service staff and volunteers hiked to the building to retrieve scientific items and supplies so that work to observe the volcano, as well as the continuation of services for visitors, could proceed at the Coldwater Science and Learning Center.
+Another landslide a month later affected access to Windy Ridge.
+In early 2024, Washington State Department of Transportation (WSDOT) announced that because of cost and a limited construction schedule for repairs due to a combination of weather, elevation, and issues with the terrain, the highway and access to the observatory would be closed until 2026.
+The USFS and the United States Geological Survey (USGS) disclosed that the site is without electricity and that the observatory may not open until spring 2027.